 · I don’t expect to reach my goal before my partners reach theirs.

 · I’ll keep my partners apprised of both the success and failures of my efforts.

 · Long-term relationships have greater payoffs than quick rewards.

 · I believe my contribution is critical, but that my partners can be successful without me.

-Alongside those principles I developed a presentation that I call “C to the 6th.”
-It focuses on the six tactical elements of collaboration that I believe are important to actually make collaborations work.
+Alongside those principles, I developed a presentation that I call “C to the 6th.”
+It focuses on the six tactical elements of collaboration that I believe are important to actually make collaborations and the collaboration mindset work.

 The six steps are largely self-explanatory, but I’d draw your attention to the last three—Concrete, Check, and Close.
 When I advocate collaboration, it means aligning and combining the efforts of teams that do much of their work separately and that, to be productive, must be allowed to focus on the clear, high-value deliverables needed to make a project succeed.

 Let me leave you with two questions that you can brainstorm with your team and your partners:

 1. How does your organization embrace a culture of collaboration?
 What value might there be in collaborating externally toward a major goal?